Raid-Guild-Season-VI-Keyp-Integration/keyp-minetest-mod/README.md

 5. give permissions to bash script `chmod +x keyp-minetest-mod/run-server.sh`

-6. run bash script which will set up folders and run it the server in the background `./keyp-minetest-mod/run-server.sh` (ONLY RUN ONCE, do manual updates to the mod with a cp after pulling the latest updates into the image: `cp -r keyp-minetest-mod/* minetest-data/mods/keyp/`)
+6. run bash script which will set up folders and run it the server in the background `./keyp-minetest-mod/run-server.sh` (ONLY RUN ONCE, do manual updates to the mod with a cp, see update section. )

 7. People can then join the server based on the vm IP at port 30000

+### make updates

+1. pull the latest version of this repo
+2. `cp -r keyp-minetest-mod/* minetest-data/mods/keyp/`
+3. kill the server: `docker compose -f keyp-minetest-mod/minetest-keyp.yml down`
+4. start the server `docker compose -f keyp-minetest-mod/minetest-keyp.yml up -d`